krishnap25/xbern_confidence_intervals/README.md

 # Adaptive Confidence Intervals for Exchangeable Bernoulli (XBern) Means

 **NOTE**: This library has been extracted from the open-source code at [this link](https://github.com/google-research/federated/tree/master/lidp_auditing).
-Please refer to the license there for details.
+Please refer to the license there (Apache 2.0 license) for details, which is also applicable to this package.

 An XBern or exchangeable Bernoulli distribution is a probability distribution over binary vectors which is exchangeable, i.e., the probability mass does not